- Mental Health

-In order to treat panic attacks, consult with one of our board-certified doctors online today to discuss a treatment plan to help manage or reduce your anxiety.
+Talk to one of our board-certified doctors online to discuss a medication and treatment plan to help reduce your anxiety.
 If needed, get a new prescription to treat panic attacks or refill an existing prescription today.*

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
 PlushCare doctors cannot treat all cases of panic attacks.
 Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.